aws-samples/aws-eda-slurm-cluster/README.md

 This repository contains an AWS Cloud Development Kit (CDK) application that creates a Slurm cluster that is suitable for running production EDA workloads on AWS.

-The original version of this repo used a custom Python plugin to integrate Slurm with AWS.
+The original (legacy) version of this repo used a custom Python plugin to integrate Slurm with AWS.
 The latest version of the repo uses AWS ParallelCluster for the core Slurm infrastructure and AWS integration.
 The big advantage of moving to AWS ParallelCluster is that it is a supported AWS service.
 Currently, some of the features of the legacy version are not supported in the ParallelCluster version, but